min2ha/ukwa-site/content/target/37444/index.en.md

   "subject": "EU Referendum"
 }

-# Catholic Herald: The Vatican's British foreign minister says Britain should stay inside the EU

 Archbishop Gallagher said, with regards to the Eu referendum: “We respect the ultimate decision of the British people, that’s for the British electorate to decide.
 We would see it as not something that would make a stronger Europe.
 Better in than out.”